xo68/nvim/README.md

 - Store my configuration
 - Make it available for re-use and learning purpose
-- Keep track of my NVim journey and learnings
+- Keep track of my NVim journey

 ## Sample of key plugins

 - Lazy (Plugins manager for NeoVim)
 - Mason (Plugins manager for Linter, LSP, DAP, etc.)